appbooster/appbooster-sdk-react-native/README.md

 If your project use `use_frameworks!` (we can use it from RN >= 0.61) see [Pods usage section](#pods-usage)

-If your project doesn't use `use_frameworks!` you need to integrate Swift in your porject:
+If your project doesn't use `use_frameworks!` make sure that you have Swift integration in your project.
+If you have no Swift integration in your project you need to integrate Swift in your porject:

 1. In XCode, in the project navigator, right click your `[your project's name]` folder, choose ➜ `Add Files to [your project's name]`